Code-Institute-Submissions/Only-Hikers-MS1/README.md

 - A big thank you to my mentor Rohit Sharma for his help and guidance throughout my first project
 - Thanks to everyone in the Slack community especially my September onboarding channel where my peers were always quick to respond to any questions I had
-- Thanks to my sister for going on all these hikes with me throughout this crazy pandemic year, keeping us sane
+- Thanks to my sister for going on all these hikes with me throughout this crazy pandemic year